justeattakeaway/JustEat.StatsD/README.md

 ##### Credits

-The idea of "disposable timers" for using statements is an old one, see for example [this StatsD client](https://github.com/Pereingo/statsd-csharp-client).
+The idea of "disposable timers" for using statements is an old one, see for example [this StatsD client](https://github.com/Pereingo/statsd-csharp-client) and [MiniProfiler](https://miniprofiler.com/dotnet/HowTo/ProfileCode).

 ### How to contribute